-Join us at the Rio Theatre for another classic (and very family-friendly!)
-Studio Ghibli double bill on Sunday, June 10, featuring two classics from master storyteller Hayao Miyazaki: PORCO ROSSO and PRINCESS MONONOKE.
+Join us at the Rio Theatre for another family-friendly Studio Ghibli classic from master storyteller Hayao Miyazaki – PRINCESS MONONOKE.

 “The film’s strength lies in its refusal to paint either its arguments or its characters in black and white: There are no pure heroes, no clear-cut villains and no pat answers.”
 (LA WEEKLY)

 “A spellbinding epic with great characters, visuals and pathos.”
 (Film Threat

 Saturday, March 14

 Doors 12:30 pm | Film 1:00 pm *English dub.